Take a Break

 We have to take breaks even if it feels like the most illogical thing to do.

 You’re fighting with your partner?
 Things are escalating.
+You’re about to say something that cuts deep.
 You need resolution?

 Take a break.

-Your child is whining and complaining and you start to feel your heart beating faster and patience dwindling?
+Your child is whining, their temper is rising, you feel your heart beating faster and patience dwindling?

 Take a break.

-You’re staring at a to-do list and simply reading the list is keeping you in a state of paralysis that you’re actually not accomplishing anything?
+You’re staring at your computer with a looming to-do list and in a state of paralysis - nothing is getting done.

 Take a break.

-Breaks can feel like they are going to interfere with the outcome you’re trying to achieve.
-But charging full speed ahead, while being highly upset or dysregulated, inevitably makes things much more difficult for yourself, and can cause a lot more damage that will need repair within your relationships.
+Taking a break can feel like an interference when you are trying to achieve something (ie: winning the argument with your partner, accomplishing a task, handling a toddler meltdown).
+But charging full speed ahead while being highly upset, overwhelmed or dysregulated, inevitably makes things much more difficult for yourself, and can cause a lot more damage that will need repair within your relationships.

 When considering, how to take a break, think through the simple things you do that bring you into a state of calm, or help you feel more grounded.